destin2001/Laravel-LMS/README.md

 The documentation for the Material Dashboard Laravel is hosted at our [website](https://www.creative-tim.com/product/argon-dashboard-laravel/docs/bootstrap/quick-start/argon-dashboard/index.html).

 ### Login
 If you are not logged in you can only access this page or the Sign Up page.
-The default url takes you to the login page where you use the default credentials **admin@argon.com** with the password **secret**.
+The default url takes you to the login page where you use the default credentials **admin123@gmail.com** with the password **admin**.
 Logging in is possible only with already existing credentials.
 For this to work you should have run the migrations.

 The `App/Http/Controllers/Logincontroller.php` handles the logging in of an existing user.